 Forty miles to the south of Hartford, in New Haven Connectict, several bars anchor the local gay scene.

-168 York Street Cafe (168 York St), gay bar/restaurant at Yale University, with dinner, beer busts, Sunday brunch, summertime T-dances and BBQs.
+168 York Street Cafe (168 York St), gay bar/restaurant at Yale University, with dinner, beer busts, Sunday brunch, drag shows, summertime T-dances and BBQs.

 The Bar (254 Crown St), day/night pizza cafe, lounge bar, pool games, mixed crowd dance floor, live bands, special parties.